 Birthing a tiny human is a big stretch for the vaginal canal, and it probably won't completely return to its pre-baby shape.19

 Menstrual cup users may need to use a larger cup, otherwise it might leak.
-Most menstrual cup companies offer post-pregnancy cup sizes to accommodate a slightly wider vagina.
+Some menstrual cup companies offer post-pregnancy cup sizes to accommodate a slightly wider vagina.

 View this post on Instagram